jeftegoes/AwsOverview/Analytics/README.md

 - **Amazon QuickSight is a fast, cloud-powered business intelligence (BI) service that makes it easy for you to deliver insights to everyone in your organization.
 You can create and publish interactive dashboards.** [Amazon QuickSight](Amazon%20QuickSight.md)

+# 5. Amazon Kinesis

+- **Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
+Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.** [Amazon Kinesis](Amazon%20Kinesis.md)

-# 5. Analytics Summary in AWS
+# 6. Analytics Summary in AWS

 - Athena: query data on Amazon S3 (serverless & SQL).
 - Glue: Managed ETL (Extract Transform Load) and Data Catalog service.